PrimeTimeTran/next-blog/data/blog/design patterns/observer.md

 # Introduction

+The Observer pattern is a behavioral design pattern that defines a one-to-many dependency between objects.
+When the state of one object (the subject) changes, all its dependent objects (observers) are automatically notified and updated.
+This pattern promotes loose coupling, allowing objects to interact without needing to know the details of each other’s implementation.

+## Purpose

-Purpose: One-to-many relationship where one change is observed and triggers updates to its dependents.
+One-to-many relationship where one change is observed and triggers updates to its dependents.

-Use Cases: Event handling, email notifications, live updates.
+## Use Cases

+- Event handling
+- Email notifications
+- Live updates.

 <div className="tab-group">
   <div className="tab">